 Which brings me to the massive heat wave that we're now emerging from.
 Scientific observation and analysis have established that human-induced climate change makes extreme heat events more common.
 But when heat waves hit, many reporters hesitate to mention climate change without appending disclaimers of the sort that you don't see on other beats.

-Go read the rest of the article.
+rest of the article.
 As with all allegories, it is obviously not a perfect fit, but it does an excellent job of showcasing the frustrating manner in which environmental issues, particularly climate change, is treated by the media.